rcheeez/eureka-server-registry/README.md

 # Eureka Server - Service Discovery

-This repository contains the Eureka Server, which acts as a Service Discovery server for microservices.
-It enables client microservices to register themselves and discover other services for communication.
+This repository contains the Eureka Server, a Service Discovery server for microservices.
+It enables client microservices to register and discover other communication services.

 ## Features
 - Centralized service registry for microservices.